reactive-python/reactpy/docs/source/guides/getting-started/index.rst

 Section 2: Running IDOM
 -----------------------

-Once you've :ref:`installed IDOM <Installing IDOM>`.
-The simplest way to run IDOM is with the :func:`~idom.server.prefab.run` function.
-By default this will execute your application using one of the builtin server implementations whose dependencies have all been installed.
-Running a tiny "hello world" application just requires the following
-code:
+Once you've :ref:`installed IDOM <Installing IDOM>`, you'll want to learn how to run an application.
+Throughout most of the examples in this documentation, you'll see the :func:`~idom.server.utils.run` function used.
+While it's convenient tool for development it shouldn't be used in production settings - it's slow, and could leak secrets through debug log messages.

 .. idom:: _examples/hello_world